 Embedding Model

-nomic-embed-text is a high-quality, open-source embedding model hosted locally through Ollama.
+nomic-embed-text is a high-quality, open-source embedding model that runs locally through Ollama.
 It produces 768-dimensional vectors:

 embeddings = OllamaEmbeddings(model='nomic-embed-text', base_url='http://localhost:11434')